zhaoyide/Hannibal/README.md

 Project name: Hannibal consumer-to-consumer and business-to-consumer trade Website

 Instruction:
-1. run ’npm install‘ to install all libraries.
+1. run ’npm install‘ to install all libraries.And download mongoDB from it's official website.

 2. run 'npm run seed', and it will automatically creat 5 categories for used goods and also a user account.
 The username is 'test' and password is '123'.
 Additionally, it uploads a used switch game named 'zelda legend' in the name of this test account.